FENECON Industrial XL Operating Instructions

 Residual risks

-The current laws, regulations and standards must be observed when transporting the batteries (e. g.
-Dangerous Goods Transportation Act — GGBefG).
+• When transporting batteries, the current laws, regulations and standards must be observed (e. g.
+German Dangerous Goods Transportation Act (GGBefG)).

 • the transport lugs and shackles have been properly attached,